UnderwriteMe Protection Platform

 Neither Party shall be entitled to any remuneration from the other in respect of the performance of their obligations under this Agreement.
 Each Party agrees to comply with its obligations under this Agreement in consideration of the other Party entering into this Agreement, from which each Party stands to receive remuneration from the Agreed Insurers in connection with the sale of Insurance Products following quotations provided pursuant to this Agreement.

 6.1.
-For the duration of this Agreement and for five years after termination of this Agreement, UMe and its Affiliates shall be entitled to use any data (including Personal Data) submitted or inputted via the Website in an anonymised form for the following purposes:
+For the duration of this Agreement and without limitation of time thereafter, UMe and its Affiliates shall be entitled to use any data (including Personal Data) submitted or inputted via the Website in an anonymised form for the following purposes:

 a) carrying out general research and statistical analysis in connection with the insurance and reinsurance market;